Qriva/howler-sound-controller/README.md

 # Howler.js sound controller
-Very simple [howler.js](https://howlerjs.com)  based sound manager games.
+Very simple [howler.js](https://howlerjs.com)  based sound manager for games (and not only).

 ### What does it do
 * Controller makes it easier to manage sounds
 * Loader helps to load all sounds before use
-* Allows to use spatial sound
+* Allows to use spatial sound too
 * Organise all sounds and sprites
 * Plus all standard features of Howler.js